yduwcui/ai-gateway/site/docs/cli/run.md

 Not only does it help in testing the configuration, but it is also useful in a local development environment of the provider-agnostic AI applications.

 :::warning
-Currently, `aigw run` only properly works on Linux. macOS support is pending due to the Envoy v1.34+ binary not available for macOS yet.
-That will be resolved with https://github.com/Homebrew/homebrew-core/pull/223051.
+Currently, `aigw run` supports Linux and macOS.
 :::

 ## Default Proxy